Jordan Riak: Career and activism

 Riak began working against corporal punishment when he was residing with his children in Sydney, Australia and he was appalled to find out that corporal punishment was practiced in the Australian school system.

 Moving to California, he incorporated PTAVE there, and with Assemblymen Sam Farr, successfully introduced legislation to end corporal punishment in schools in California in 1987, making it the ninth state to do so.

 Riak's ultimate goal was to turn the United States into a spanking-free nation.

 Riak worked with David and Blythe Daniel, psychology professors who teach at Los Angeles City College.
 The Daniels, who advocate children's rights through the We the Children Foundation and through education and workshops, campaigned with Riak for an anti-spanking resolution by the Los Angeles City Council, because "Spanking communicates to everyone that children have no rights, that they don't get the respect that other human beings get, and it's horrible," David Daniel said.

-Riak believed that neither the responsible parenting of children or the responsible teaching of children should involve violence.
+Riak believed that neither the responsible parenting of children nor the responsible teaching of children should involve violence.

 Riak was the executive director of Parents and Teachers Against Violence in Education from 1992 until his death in 2016.